Get started today.

 There are cases where Basement Systems dealers have seen water rise up to the windows, due to broken washing machine hoses.
 To help prevent this disaster, we provide a long-lasting, durable washer hoses that include a 20-year warranty.

 By stopping the water before it enters your basement space, at every point where it might enter your basement, we can assure that your basement stays dry -- all the time!

-We'd like to offer a free, written basement waterproofing quote to any homeowner within our service area with a basement water problem.
-Each of our free quotes includes a personal on-site inspection, written quote, and a copy of our full-color waterproofing book.
-To schedule your quote, contact us by phone or e-mail today!
+We'd like to offer a free, written basement waterproofing estimate to any homeowner within our service area with a basement water problem.
+Each of our free estimates includes a personal on-site inspection, written estimate, and a copy of our full-color waterproofing book.
+To schedule your estimate, contact us by phone or e-mail today!

 Our innovative and forward-thinking approach to designing products has solved wet basement problems that the basement waterproofing and crawl space industry has faced for decades, and our patented sump pump systems are the smartest and most reliable.
 Plus we listen to our customers and respond accordingly!
 Basement Systems Inc. has been awarded 24 Patents and 19 Innovation Prizes on waterproofing products we use every day, including a battery back up sump pump system.
 This approach ensures the best waterproofing systems and solutions available.